List of asteroid close approaches to Earth in 2018: Timeline of known close approaches less than one lunar distance from Earth

-Warning Times by Size
+Warning times by size

-This sub-section visualises the warning times of the close approaches listed in the above table, depending on the size of the asteroid.
+This sub-section visualises the warning times of the close approaches listed in the table of confirmed close approaches, depending on the size of the asteroid.
 The sizes of the charts show the relative sizes of the asteroids to scale.
 For comparison, the approximate size of a person is also shown.
 This is based the absolute magnitude of each asteroid, an approximate measure of size based on brightness.